figureland/versioned-schema/README.md

 // }

 // We want our app to be able to support different versions
 // of this data structure.
-So we create a versioned schema.
+So we create a versioned schema and
+// end up with this:

+// {
+//   id: string
+//   createdAt: number
+//   name: string
+//   version: "1"
+// } | {
+//   id: string
+//   createdAt: number
+//   name: string
+//   description: string
+//   version: "2"
+// }

 const example = createVersionedSchema({
   // Base schema - shared across all versions